ComplexSec/tryhackme/Common Linux Privesc/notes.md

 The fields are separated by a colon.
 Total of seven fields per entry.
 In order, the fields mean:

 * Username

+	Used when user logs in.
+Should be 1-32 characters

+* Password

+	An "x" character indicates the password is stored in __/etc/shadow__

+* User ID (uid)

+	Each user must be assigned an ID. __uid 0__ is reserved for root and __uid 1-99__ are reserved for other predefined accounts.
+Further UID (100-9999) are reserved by system for administrative and system accounts/groups

+* Group ID (gid)

+	The primary group ID stored in __/etc/group__ file

+* User ID info

+	Allows you to add extra information about the user like full name.
+This field used by the __finger__ command

+* Home directory

+	The absolute path to the directory the user will be in when they log in.
+If it does not exist, the users directory becomes __/__

+* Command/shell

+	The absolute path of a command or shell.
+Typically a shell, but does not have to be